Warren Gammill & Associates, P.L.

 Fair Housing Act prohibits discriminatory leasing practices

-On behalf of Warren Gammill & Associates, P.L. | Aug 14, 2015 | Commercial Real Estate
+On Behalf of Warren Gammill & Associates, P.L. | Aug 14, 2015 | Commercial Real Estate

 Finding just the right location for your business in Florida can take a great deal of time and effort.
 You must work out the specific needs of your company as well as how much you can afford to spend on rent.
 Once you find a spot you think will work, it is time to meet with the landlord or property manager to discuss possible leasing arrangements.
 If you are able to meet the terms of a lease agreement on the commercial property, you should be afforded the opportunity to rent the space and set up shop.